 When you stay in these hotels, you’ll notice that many structures incorporate fire-resistant materials like treated wood, non-combustible siding, and fire-rated glass.
 These materials can help contain flames and reduce the risk of rapid fire escalation.

-You’ll also find that roofing materials follow strict standards, using metal or fire-retardant shingles to prevent sparks from igniting the building.
+You’ll also find that roofing materials follow strict standards.
+They use metal or fire-retardant shingles to prevent sparks from igniting the building.
 Insulation and interior finishes are chosen carefully to minimize combustibility.

 Emergency Evacuation Plans